UCSF Cancer Services Nurse Practitioner Fellowship

 • Two (2) letters of professional recommendation, one from each of the following:

-• A graduate nursing school professor or a current supervisor
+• A graduate Professor or a current supervisor

 Please address each of the following.
 Maximum of 250 words per question.